stanislaw/SoftwareDesignHeuristics/README.md

 Google for `Malfunction 54` for a good example.

+### Underlying errors shall not be hidden

+If a higher-level error wraps some other underlying error, the information about the underdying error shall not be lost.
+Instead, it should be fully available to the higher-level error for error handling, logging, tracing, etc.

 ### Critical errors vs non-critical errors

 Make a clear distinction between critical and non-critical errors on all levels: